anxkhn/FFpy/README.md

 ffpy bubble_sort.py merge_sort.py
 ```

-### Hello? 🤔
+### How to Use 🤔

-Let's include a simple "Hello FFpy" `hello.py` Python script as an example:
+1. Start by including a simple `hello.py` Python script as an example:

 ```python
 print("Hello, FFpy!")